MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini.md

 ## What is Houdini?

-Houdini is a 3D procedural content creation tool.
-It's a non-destructive node-based tool system that you can use to design process pipelines.
+Houdini is built from the ground up to be a procedural system that empowers artists to work freely, create multiple iterations, and rapidly share workflows with colleagues.

 ## Import a 3D model into Houdini